TrshPuppy/js-server/README.md

 ## Other notes:

-Additionally, during the interview, the code I had written had a bug in which the server would always return "OK" even when it had never seen a word before.
+Additionally, during the interview, the code I had written had a bug in it which the server would always return "OK" even when it had never seen a word before.

 That was because I was handling the logic outside of the `request.on("end",())` function.
 Since `request.on("data",())` is asynchronous, the logic I had written outside of it was garbage because it was executing before the request data was finished sending.
 This is fixed now that I've added the `request.on("end",())` listener.